 Case management & care coordination

-One of the advantages of being a Santa Clara Family Health Plan Cal MediConnect Plan (Medicare-Medicaid Plan) (SCFHP Cal MediConnect Plan) member is having a case manager lead your care team.
+One of the advantages of being a Santa Clara Family Health Plan DualConnect (Medicare-Medicaid Plan) (SCFHP DualConnect) member is having a case manager lead your care team.
 Your care team works with you to create and coordinate an individual care plan designed to meet your needs.
-Case management services are available to all SCFHP Cal MediConnect Plan members.
+Case management services are available to all SCFHP DualConnect members.

-SCFHP Cal MediConnect Plan members are eligible for these no-cost services upon enrollment.
+SCFHP DualConnect members are eligible for these no-cost services upon enrollment.
 You can opt-out of these services at any time—just tell your case manager.
 Opting out does not affect your coverage or benefits.
 You can change your mind at any time.

 Frequently asked questions

-When you enroll in SCFHP Cal MediConnect Plan, a case manager will be offered to help you.
-A case manager is a clinician or other highly trained person who provides care coordination services for you, especially during care transitions and hospital discharges.
-This is a person who will work with you and with your care team to create an individual care plan.
-For example, your case manager can help you:
+When you enroll in SCFHP DualConnect, a care coordinator will be offered to help you.
+A care coordinator is a clinician or other highly trained person who works for your plan to provide care coordination services for you, especially during care transitions and hospital discharges.
+This is a person who will work with you and with your care team to create an ICP.
+For example, your care coordinator can help you:

 - Coordinate your health care (doctor visits, home health, behavioral health, therapy)

 - Get medical equipment and/or supplies